 And this will be a sign for you: you will find a baby wrapped in swaddling cloths and lying in a manger.
 Luke 2:12

 There is no one in this world more helpless and vulnerable than a baby.
 Babies are unable to feed, clean or do anything for themselves.
-They are utterly dependent in every way on those around them, particularly the parents.
+They are utterly dependent in every way upon those around them, particularly their parents.

 From his position of helplessness and vulnerability, Jesus grew and became strong, filled with wisdom.
 He was twelve years old when he was found in the temple where everyone was amazed at his understanding of the things of God.

 We then read of the man Jesus who began his ministry at around the age of thirty.
-His words were gracious and he taught the people with authority, unlike the religious leaders of the day.
-Mark 1
+His words were gracious and he taught the people with authority and had compassion on them, unlike the religious leaders of the day.
+(Mark 1)

 Joy has dawned Keith Getty and Stuart Townend performed by Kristyn Getty